2001-2005 Honda Civic: problems, engine, timing belt intervals, fuel economy

 Automatic transmission problems are reported frequently; automatic transmission replacement with a used unit could cost over $1,000.
 A faulty electronic load detector (ELD) can cause the code P1298; the repair is not very expensive.

 Problems with an electrical part of the ignition switch could cause the engine to stall or not to start.

 There were also quite a few recalls; you can check for recalls at Safety Recalls - NHTSA

 What to look for when buying a used Honda Civic: When inspecting a car, watch out for leaking front struts.
 During the test drive, watch for signs of problems with the automatic transmission; slipping, harsh sifting and other transmission issues should tell you to avoid the car.
 In Honda Civic with a manual transmission, watch out for noises from the transmission or the clutch.
 Check if the timing belt has been replaced; if not, you will have to have it done.
 Watch out for "racing" mods like a cold intake or lowered suspension; you don't want a car that could have been abused by previous owners.
+A blown head gasket is also fairly common, watch out for signs of overheating and low coolant level.
 A blue smoke at start-up indicates engine problems; avoid the car.
 Read our used car buyer's checklist with photos for more tips.
-Before buying a car, have it properly inspected by a mechanic.
-If you happen to find a well-cared for car in good condition, it might worth to pay a higher price.

 Guides for used car buyers:

 Maintenance: Frequent oil changes are very important to keep your engine in good shape.